Get insider access

 The RICOH GR IIIx is the GR III's sister model.
 It differs solely because of its built-in lens, which has a 40mm equivalent field of view, as opposed to the GR III's wider 28mm field of view.

-RICOH announced the RICOH GR III HDF and RICOH GR IIIx HDF variants in 2024.
+RICOH announced the RICOH GR III HDF and the RICOH GR IIIx HDF variants in 2024.
 The HDF variant includes a new 'Highlight Diffusion Filter' in the lens instead of the original model's ND filter.
 This filter softens and diffuses highlights to create a more dreamy, filmic quality to your images.
-In addition, the HDF model has a couple of new firmware features, including the ability to save up to 3 custom white balance pre-sets and a new 'Zone Select AF' area mode.
+In addition, the HDF model has a couple of new firmware features, including the ability to save up to three custom white balance pre-sets and a new 'Zone Select AF' area mode.
 These will eventually be added to the base models through firmware updates.
 The HDF model is physically differentiated from the base GR III with a silver shutter button.

 Compared To Other Cameras